Executive Summary

 Key Takeaway:

 Confidential early engagement = faster protection, cleaner data, lower costs.
-It keeps consumers safe while regulators stay ready.

 Quick-Start Checklist

 This checklist supports a smooth transition for troubled companies to proactively prepare for a potential future insolvency.
+Each step corresponds to the framework below for a deeper dive and NAIC tools.

 1